xorinzor/shoutzor-pagekit/xorinzor/shoutzor/README.md

 when finished, install `liquidsoap` and `liquidsoap-plugin-all`

 @TODO
-- CRC hashes are not beeing added
+- Implement Albums and Artists
 - Add configurable option for the time limit of uploads
 - Redirect users that are not authenticated to the login screen
 - Implement JS API methods